 unscram-u ... (linked only) to automatically unscramble the graph, placing weakly connected nodes on the outer edges, nearby their connections.
 This works best in the circle or spiral layout (figure 20.12).
-For the ibafgraph the option is not so useful - it will scramble the basin layout - but works nonetheless.
+For the ibafgraph the option is not so useful - it will scramble the basin layout - but can nicely demonstrate dragging components.

-win-w ... to show what lies below the graph window - press any key to restore.

-This is useful for both ibaf and jump graphs to see the original basin graphic and its top-right data window (section 27.2.1).
-This top-right inset appears restore graph -any key:
+win-w... to show what lies "below" the graph window, but including the topright inset restore graph -any key: - so toggling between.
+For both ibaf and jump graphs, to see the original basin graphic and its top-right data window (section 27.2.1).
+For the network-graph initiated from the "wiring -graphic" (section 17.3), to compare the two presentations (section 20.21).

 rank0-k ... to toggle between default and ranked node positions. rank0/rank1 shows which is current.
-The nodes are ranked (reordered) according to node size, which differs for graph type as follow,
+The nodes are ranked (reordered) according to scaled node size, which differs for graph type as follows, network-graph: (linked only) node size based on inputs or outputs, whichever is active.

-- network-graph: (linked only) node size based on inputs or outputs, whichever is active. - ibaf-graph: node size based on in-degree (number of pre-images) so inputs.
-A linear layout (in spiral form in figure 20.17) disrupts the default basin layout, but becomes interesting if ranked because it reflects the "in-degree frequency histogram" (section 24.6). - jump-graph: node size based on basin volume.
+ibaf-graph: node size based on in-degree (number of pre-images) so inputs.
+A linear layout (in spiral form in figure 20.17) disrupts the default basin layout, but becomes interesting if ranked because it reflects the "in-degree frequency histogram" (section 24.6).

+jump-graph: node size based on basin volume.

-Figure 20.17: Ranked spiral layout of the ibaf-graph in figure 20.2(b) with 2^10 =1024 nodes.
-Starting at the center, nodes are ranked by descending node size based on in-degree - garden-of-Eden states with indegree zero form the outer layers.
-Equal sizes are in descending order of the state's decimal value (1d CA v2k3, n=10, rule 110).
+Figure 20.17: Far Left: Spiral layout of the ibaf-graph in figure 20.22(b) with 2^{10} =1024 nodes, and ranked from the center in descending node size based on in-degree - garden-of-Eden states with in-degree zero form the outer layers.
+Near Left: A component (basin of attraction) dragged out of the spiral, rearranged, with numbered nodes.

 - settings-S ... to revise the default settings for the rotation angle, and the scaling factors for nodes, links and arrows suboptions in section 20.17. - rot-x/X ... to rotate the graph about the window center by the default angle of 15 degrees, or a revised angle in "settings-S" (section 20.17).
-Enter "x" to rotate clockwise, or "X" anti-clockwise. - $\text{flip-h/v}\dots$ to flip the graph about the window center, enter "h" to flip horizontally, or "v" to flip vertically . - $nodes=\dots$ (equals sign) to cycle (toggle) though successive node displays (figure 20.5) as follows, ibaf-graph: ...
+Enter "x" to rotate clockwise, or "X" anti-clockwise. - flip-h/v ... to flip the graph about the window center, enter "h" to flip horizontally, or "v" to flip vertically . - nodes-= ... (equals sign) to cycle (toggle) though successive node displays (figure 20.5) as follows, ibaf-graph: ...
 6-way, discs/dec/hex/1d/2d/empty.